changgyhub/distributed-systems/README.md

 # Distributed Systems
 Exercises of Pthreads, OpenMPI and OpenMP for UCI CS 131: Parallel and Distributed Systems

+### Notes
+* This is an assignment collection for UCI Course CS 131.
+The lecturer (and/or the tutors) owns the copyright of the assignment requirements.
+* Do not copy contents of this repo for course assignments.
+You should take the responsibility for any form of plagiarism.

 ### 1. Pthreads
 `DPP.c`: A naive dining philosophers solver.
 For a robust and lock-free one, see my repo [Dining-Philosophers](https://github.com/irsisyphus/Dining-Philosophers)